vdhamer/Photo-Club-Hub/.github/README.md

 ```

 Notes about the `club` section:
-- `club` is the same as one object/record in the ClubList.
+- `club` is the same as one object/record in the OrganizationList.
 It documents the club that the MemberList is for.
 - the `town` and `fullName` fields are required.
-- `town` and `fullName` must exactly match the corresponding fields in the ClubList.json file.
+- `town` and `fullName` must exactly match the corresponding fields in the OrganizationList.json file.
-- the `memberList` field can be provided, but it's value is generally overruled by the ClubList's "memberList" value.
+- the `memberList` field can be provided, but it's value is generally overruled by the OrganizationList's "memberList" value.
-- a club's `nickName`, `latitude`, `longitude`, and `website` can overrule the corresponding ClubList fields if needed.</p>
+- a club's `nickName`, `latitude`, `longitude`, and `website` can overrule the corresponding OrganizationList fields if needed.</p>

 Notes about the `members` section:
 - a member's `givenName`, `infixName` and `familyName` are used to uniquely identify the photographer.